WARNING: CYTOKINE RELEASE SYNDROME and NEUROLOGICAL TOXICITIES

 HIV and the lentivirus used to make KYMRIAH have limited, short spans of identical genetic material (RNA).
 Therefore, some commercial HIV nucleic acid tests (NATs) may yield false positive results in patients who have received KYMRIAH.

 Pregnancy, Lactation, Females and Males of Reproductive Potential

 No data are available of KYMRIAH use in pregnant or lactating women.
 Therefore, KYMRIAH is not recommended for women who are pregnant or breastfeeding.
+A risk to the breastfed infant cannot be excluded.
 Pregnancy after KYMRIAH administration should be discussed with the treating physician.
 Pregnancy status of females of reproductive potential should be verified with a pregnancy test prior to starting treatment with KYMRIAH.
 Report pregnancies to Novartis Pharmaceuticals Corporation at 1‑888‑669‑6682.

-The most common adverse reactions (≥20%) in patients with r/r ALL were cytokine release syndrome, hypogammaglobulinemia, infections-pathogen unspecified, pyrexia, decreased appetite, headache, encephalopathy, hypotension, bleeding episodes, tachycardia, nausea, diarrhea, vomiting, viral infectious disorders, hypoxia, fatigue, acute kidney injury, edema, cough, and delirium.
+The most common adverse reactions (>20%) in patients with r/r ALL were cytokine release syndrome, infections-pathogen unspecified, hypogammaglobulinemia, fever, decreased appetite, viral infectious disorders, headache, febrile neutropenia, bleeding episodes, vomiting, encephalopathy, diarrhea, hypotension, cough, nausea, bacterial infectious disorders, pain, hypoxia, fatigue, acute kidney injury, and arrhythmia.

 Please see full Prescribing Information for KYMRIAH, including Boxed WARNING, and Medication Guide.